ydahal1/ydahal1/ReadMe.md

-Did you know that ghosts call their true love their ghoul-friend?
+What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.

 [
-Wed May 20 01:02:36 UTC 2026
+Thu May 21 01:02:41 UTC 2026
  ]